octoxalis/TypexJS/source/matter/pages/index.md

 .
 Even for code modules counting less than a few tens of lines, it's easy to forget what exactly is the type of a variable declared at the begining of the file and then make a mistake when assining a wrong type to that variable.

-{{A_o.NAME_s}} adopts a simple recipe to avoid such mistakes: only adding a mnemonic letter at the end of each identifier to specify the variable type
+{{A_o.NAME_s}} is a simple convention designed to avoid such mistakes: by only adding a mnemonic letter at the end of each identifier to specify the variable type
 {% _short_note %}
-this naming scheme is also invaluable for constants!
+of course, this scheme also applies to constants!
 {% end_short_note %}
 .